esphome/esphome-docs/esphomeyaml/components/mqtt.rst

-esphomelib (and esphomeyaml) uses the `last will testament <https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament>`__ and birth message feature of MQTT to achieve availabilty reporting for Home Assistant.
+esphomelib (and esphomeyaml) uses the `last will testament <https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament>`__ and birth message feature of MQTT to achieve availability reporting for Home Assistant.
 If the node is not connected to MQTT, Home Assistant will show all its entities as unavailable (a feature 😉).